On the Unreasonable Effectiveness of Feature propagation in Learning on Graphs with Missing Node Features: Feature Propagation

 \begin{proposition}[The sub-Laplacian matrix of an undirected connected graph is invertible] Take any undirected, connected graph with adjacency matrix $\mathbf{A} \in \{0, 1\}^{n \times n}$, and its Laplacian $\mathbf{\Delta} = \mathbf{I} - \mathbf{D}^{-1/2} \mathbf{A} \mathbf{D}^{-1/2}$, with $\mathbf{D}$ being the degree matrix of $\mathbf{A}$.
 Then, for any principle sub-matrix $\mathbf{L}_u \in \mathbb{R}^{b \times b}$ of the Laplacian, where $1 \leq b < n$, $\mathbf{L}_u$ is invertible. \end{proposition}

-Proof: See Appendix \ref{appendix:proofs}.
-Also, while the proposition assumes that the graph is connected, our analysis and method generalize straightforwardly in the cases of disconnected graph as we can simply apply Feature Propagation to each connected component independently.
+Proof: See Appendix \ref{sec:dirichlet_closed_form}.
+Also, while the proposition assumes that the graph is connected, our analysis and method generalize straightforwardly in the case of a disconnected graph as we can simply apply Feature Propagation to each connected component independently.

 However, solving a system of linear equations is computationally expensive (incurring $\mathcal{O}(|V_u|^3)$ complexity for matrix inversion) and thus intractable for anything but only small graphs.

 \paragraph{Iterative scheme.} As an alternative, we can discretize the diffusion equation~(\ref{eq:diffeq}) and solve it by an iterative numerical scheme.
 Approximating the temporal derivative as forward difference with the time variable $t$ discretized using a fixed step ($t=hk$ for step size $h>0$ and $k=1,2,\hdots$), we obtain the {\em explicit Euler scheme:}